theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 - **Download Folder Path**
   Shows the workspace folder in the local filesystem, where downloaded files for this project are stored.
-  You can click the folder icon to open it using the Open OnDemand Files app.
+  You can click the folder icon to open it using the **Open OnDemand Files app**.

 - **Status Summary Counters**
   A visual breakdown of all download requests associated with this project: